adambard/learnxinyminutes-docs/java.html.markdown

         // Long - 64-bit signed two's complement integer
         // (-9,223,372,036,854,775,808 <= long <= 9,223,372,036,854,775,807)
-        long fooLong = 100000L; // L is used to denote that this variable value is of type Long; else it is treated as integer by default.
+        long fooLong = 100000L;
+        // L is used to denote that this variable value is of type Long;
+        // anything without is treated as integer by default.

         // Note: Java has no unsigned types

         // Float - Single-precision 32-bit IEEE 754 Floating Point
-        float fooFloat = 234.5f; // f is used to denote that this variable value is of type float; else it is treated as double.
+        float fooFloat = 234.5f;
+        // f is used to denote that this variable value is of type float;
+        // otherwise it is treated as double.

         // Double - Double-precision 64-bit IEEE 754 Floating Point
         double fooDouble = 123.4;